1. Home

 2) After receiving the certificate from the client’s browser, the web server checks the following:

-Only when these 2 steps have been successfully completed, will the contents of the protected directory be displayed, or the PHP application started on the web server.
+Only when the check have been successfully completed, will the contents of the protected directory be displayed, or the PHP application started on the web server.

 What are revocation lists and how are they updated?